Mentoring at the RANZCP

 Victorian Branch Mentoring Pilot and WA Branch Mentoring Pilot

-- All participants will be required to attend a mentoring workshop dinner in Perth on Wednesday 21 June 2017.
+All participants will be required to attend a mentoring workshop dinner in Sydney on Saturday 3 February 2018.

 - Funding will be made available for participants who live 100km from the workshop location for associated transport, accommodation, meals and out of pocket expenses.

 - All participants will need to complete the mentoring e-learning modules available on the LMS prior to the dinner.

 - You will be expected to communicate on a monthly basis with your mentor (approximately 1 – 2 hours per month) throughout the duration of the program (telephone, video conference, email).